 Chalk

-Dressmaking chalk is a nifty tool to have in your sewing kit.
-You can trace out sewing patterns onto fabric without worrying that it will mark the fabric permanently as it washes out.
+Dressmaking chalk is a handy tool for your sewing kit.
+It allows you to trace sewing patterns onto fabric without worrying that it will mark the fabric permanently as it washes out.

-You can also find chalk pencils that are useful for making darts, pleats, drill holes, pocket placements and anything else that is precise.
+You can also find chalk pencils, which are useful for making darts, pleats, drill holes, pocket placements, and anything else that requires precision.

 Pattern and sewing chalk